birdhumming/usaco/README.md

         cnt[path[j] - '0']++;
         if (used[j]) return false; //j digit appear again used[j] = true;
-        //how does this guarantee returning to same digit?
+        //how does this guarantee returning to same digit
+        //this code does work and passed all tests
     }

     return true;